 Things to do in the area

 From the campground, you can walk to the historic Binalong village.
-There are basic essentials from the small general store, and the pub is available for a pub meal and cold drink or you can enjoy a steak at the Tara Motel Restaurant.
+There are basic essentials from the small general store.
+The pub is available for a pub meal and cold drink.
+You can also enjoy a steak at the Tara Motel Restaurant.

 The Binalong Cafe & General Store